dtphuc/terraform-vpc-infrastructure/README.md

 # A Practical Example

-This guide will show you how to create Dcore Node and the whole infrastructure with Terraform.
+This guide will show you how to create an Application and the whole infrastructure with Terraform.
 The system will have 4 subnets (2 public subnets and 2 private subnets) to span across 2 AZs to archive HA in case of one AZ is failed.
 I recommend you need to have at least 2 AZs when deploying application.
 You can refer the image which I also attached here.

-I will use Application Load Balancer in the public subnet to handle the traffic to Dcore (ALB support Web Socket).
-The Dcore Node will be on the private subnet and it will only be accessible through the ALB.
+I will use Application Load Balancer in the public subnet to handle the traffic to Application (ALB support Web Socket).
+The Application Node will be on the private subnet and it will only be accessible through the ALB.
 This mean that we won’t have direct access to make connections (for example, SSH) on the server.
 In order to access via SSH an instance on a private subnet, we have a bastion host (We will run Ansible playbooks in Bastion also).
 Thus, we will create the bastion host on the public subnet.

-Following Immutable Server Pattern, I use Packer and Ansible to bake 2 AMIs for Bastion and Dcore Node
+Following Immutable Server Pattern, I use Packer and Ansible to bake 2 AMIs for Bastion and App Node

 * The Bastion AMI will be baked with most common tools (netcat, jq, wget,curl, so on) and Ansible to be able to run Playbooks from here.

-* The Dcore AMI will be baked with most common tools like Bastion and also install Docker to be able to spin up service from Docker image.
+* The App AMI will be baked with most common tools like Bastion and also install Docker to be able to spin up service from Docker image.

 Because we have sensitive data there so that I use KMS to encrypt all the EBS volumes to protect the data inside every EC2 instances.